 The Trustees of the Billerica Public Library have set forth the following policy in an attempt to ensure fair access to those who wish to use the meeting room facilities of the Library.
-There is a large Meeting Room on the lower level that holds a maximum of 125 people and can be separated into two smaller rooms which will hold roughly 50 people each.
+There is a large Meeting Room on the lower level that holds a maximum of 125 people and can be separated into two smaller rooms, which will hold roughly 50 people each.
 The Conference Room, located on the second floor, has seating for 12 people.
 Use of Library Meeting Rooms by any group signifies acceptance of the terms of this policy.

 Library meeting areas are used primarily for library-sponsored activities; therefore, the library retains the right to give priority to library-sponsored meetings, events, and programs in scheduling meeting room use.
 The library also reserves the right to decline bookings that duplicate programs and services already offered by the library.

 Meeting rooms at the Billerica Public Library are designed for groups that engage in educational, cultural, intellectual or charitable activities.
 All meetings must be free and open to the public.
 Groups that are affiliated with a business or commercial organization, enterprise, or any other type of entity that exists primarily for profit may not use the meeting facilities without express permission for a specific event.
 On occasion, such use of a meeting room may be granted for a program deemed to be of educational or cultural value by the Library Director in consultation with the Board of Trustees.

 Smoking and alcoholic beverages are not allowed in the meeting rooms.

 Meeting rooms may not be used for social gatherings such as showers, birthday parties, dances, or any other closed meeting.

 Meeting Rooms are available for use during regular service hours on days the Library is open.
 NO ONE may enter the Library prior to 9 a.m.
 No meeting may extend beyond 8:45 p.m.